Back to templates

 1. Open the Mastodon template and click Deploy Now.

-4. Open the generated Mastodon URL from the Canvas.
+7. Open the generated Mastodon URL from Canvas.

 Configuration